Multiple sclerosis (MS) is a potentially disabling disease of the brain and spinal cord (central nervous system).

 - Muscle stiffness or spasms

-- Paralysis, typically in the legs
+- Severe weakness or paralysis, typically in the legs

 - Problems with bladder, bowel or sexual function